Editorial Standards

 Scheduling and timing

-• If the estate is in its first two taxable years after death and qualifies for the exemption, do not schedule estimates for those years.
+- If the estate is within the 2-year window after the decedent’s death (measured by calendar years, not tax-year count) and qualifies for the exemption, do not schedule estimates for tax years ending before that 2-year anniversary.

 Recordkeeping that protects you